Richard Morgan (cricketer)

 Richard Glen Morgan (born 24 July 1972 in Wellington) is a former New Zealand cricketer who played first-class cricket for Auckland and Northern Districts from 1993 to 2002.
 His father, Harry Morgan, played for Wellington from 1963 to 1978.

 Richard Morgan was a left-arm medium-pace bowler and right-handed tail-end batsman.
-His best figures were 5 for 44, for Auckland against Northern Districts in 2000–01.
+His best bowling figures were 5 for 44, for Auckland against Northern Districts in 2000–01.
 He retired after the 2002–03 season.